KillianWUR/Review_paper_wind_photosynthesis/README.md

-# Leaf photosynthesis modelling with coupled photosynthesis, stomatal conductance and energy balance model, including all conductances according to Fick's law from the ambient air to the chloroplast.
+# Leaf photosynthesis modelling with coupled photosynthesis, stomatal conductance and energy balance model, incl. all conductances according to Fick's law.

 ## Overview